student smiling outside RTC building COne thing Liliana Urias knew for sure as a high school senior: she was not going to college.

 ”There’s always somebody to help you, always someone looking out for you,” Jayden said.
 “As I got more into math and science, I decided I didn’t care what anyone thought, but in the back of my mind, I’m thinking that I’m breaking stereotypes here.”

+These are the kinds of success stories Rep. Bergquist envisioned.
 The college and the Renton School District are collaborating with community partners to expand the program.

 “Renton Promise provides a seamless pathway to RTC for Renton graduates,” RTC President Yoshiko Harden said.
 “We’re excited about the increased opportunities it creates for Renton students to succeed in college and career training programs.”